nefanov/pathfinder/README.md

 # Build

+1) cd build
+2) cd gcc-cfg-utils
-1) cmake ./
+3) cmake ./
-2) make
+4) make
-3) bash run.sh
+5) bash run.sh

 When running "bash run.sh" it starts to work with code analysis.
-For test it is needed to write "../front/examples/test1.c", then write grammar rules (first: number of rules, then rules.) <br>For example:
+For test it is needed to write "../examples/test1.c", then write grammar rules (first: number of rules, then rules.) <br>For example:

 	5
 	S AB